 The School of BioSciences at The University of Melbourne seeks a Professorial appointee in the area of plant science for the Adrienne Clarke Chair of Botany.
 The Chair honours distinguished plant scientist Laureate Professor Adrienne Clarke AC FAA FTSE and is supported by a University Trust established with funds from The University of Melbourne Botany Foundation.
-The appointee will be an internationally outstanding researcher who will provide academic leadership and contribute to the School's strategic mission and governance.
-The appointee will have an excellent track record in teaching and learning and will contribute to teaching at both undergraduate and postgraduate level.
+The appointee will be an internationally outstanding plant scientist who will provide academic leadership and contribute to the School's strategic mission and governance.
+The appointee will have an excellent track record in attracting competitive and industry funding for basic and applied research.
+The Chair is expected to have a large international research network and be an outstanding scientist in their area of research.
+They should have demonstrated experiences in teaching and learning and will contribute to teaching at both undergraduate and postgraduate level.